ketut-garjita/dezoomcamp2024-project1/README.md

+# DE Zoomcamp 2024 - Project1
-# retailrocket-ecommerce-batch
+retailrocket-ecommerce-batch
-This repository contains a brief description of my DE Zoomcamp Project 1.
+This repository contains a brief description of my DE Zoomcamp 2024 Project 1

 ## Problem statement

+The Retailrocket t has collected a large dataset of E-commerce i.e  a file with behaviour data (events.csv), a file with item properties (item_properties.сsv) and a file, which describes category tree (category_tree.сsv).
+The data has been collected from a real-world ecommerce website.
+It is raw data, i.e. without any content transformations, however, all values are hashed due to confidential issues.
+The purpose of publishing is to motivate researches in the field of recommender systems with implicit feedback.
+The goal of this project is to create a streamlined and efficient process for analyzing e-commerce by implementing Data Engineering process flows basics.

 ## About the Dataset
 [Retailrocket recommender system](https://www.kaggle.com/datasets/retailrocket/ecommerce-dataset)